NCEAS/2016-postdoc-training/11-advanced-R/1-data-wrangling.md

 ### tidyr - strcuture your data

-tidyr help you to structure your data in a "tidy" structure.
-For a dataset in the table format, the underlying data model is that ovbservations are rows and variables the columns.
+tidyr helps you to structure your data in a "tidy" structure.
+For a dataset in table format, the underlying data model is that ovbservations are rows and variables are columns.
 In other words, a dataset is messy or tidy depending on how rows, columns and tables are matched up with observations, variables and types.

 There are four fundamental functions of data tidying in tidyr:

 ![tidyr RStudio](images/tidyr.png)

-- **`gather()`**: takes multiple columns, and gathers them into key-value pairs: it makes “wide” data longer
+- **`gather()`**: takes multiple columns, and gathers them into key-value pairs; it makes “wide” data longer
-- **`spread()`**: takes two columns (key & value) and spreads in to multiple columns, it makes “long” data wider
+- **`spread()`**: takes two columns (key & value) and spreads into multiple columns; it makes “long” data wider
 - **`separate()`**: splits a single column into multiple columns
 - **`unite()`**: combines multiple columns into a single column